shihaocao/ctf-quartz-website/content/index.md

 - Water bottle
 - Insect repellant if you have it - we will share

+_We will be using WhatsApp for exact timing and intra-team communication.
+Please install it ahead of time._

 If you're coming from something else and have a bag, you can leave it by your team's flag circle and it will implicitly watched over.

 # Map